Proving Tax Residency: Why You Need More Than Just Good Intentions

 Digital Tools to Prove Tax Residency

 Wealth offers mobility and the ability to follow the opportunities, no matter where they take you.
 But with that mobility comes complexity.
-In today’s regulatory environment, proving where you don’t live is just as important as proving where you do.
+To reduce this complexity, your advisor may have given you clear guidance on residency thresholds, split-year treatment, and day-counting limits.

-Tax authorities no longer take your word for it, and neither should you.
-You want to be proactive in understanding your movement patterns and keeping a record of them.
-Together with the right digital tools and professional tax advice, you can create the confidence to state:
+Tax authorities no longer take your word for it.
+The burden of proof rests squarely on your shoulders.
+You want to be proactive in understanding your movement patterns and keeping a record of them in real-time.
+Together with the right digital tools and professional tax advice, you achieve the confidence to state:

 ‘There’s nothing to see here, everything is in order.”